 MFA Resources & Writing Consultation Services

 Hi!
-My name is Winniebell Xinyu Zong and I am a poet, editor, and educator.
-In 2018 and 2020, I applied for the MFAs as an international student.
-I have since earned an MA degree in English from Kansas State University and an MFA in Poetry from Cornell University.
-I have been teaching writing in universities since 2021, and am now a lecturer for creative writing and composition at Cornell University.
+My name is Winniebell Xinyu Zong.
+I am a poet, editor, and educator.
+In 2018 and 2020, I applied for the MFA as an international student.
+I have since earned an MA in English from Kansas State University and an MFA in Poetry from Cornell University, where I taught poetry, fiction, & nonfiction as a lecturer.
+Currently, I serve as the Jay C. and Ruth Halls Poetry Fellow at the Wisconsin Institute for Creative Writing.

-With a complex understanding of the academic application process, I offer consultation services for creative and critical writers and applicants, for all-major undergraduate/graduate schools, grant/fellowship applications, and more.
-Scroll down to view my and my clients’ admissions records and my consultation services.
+With a complex understanding of the literary/higher ed application process, I offer writing consultation services for creative and critical writers, all-major undergraduate/graduate applicants, literary grant/fellowship applicants, and more.
+Scroll down to view my and my clients’ admissions records and the consultation services I offer.
 Toward the end of this page, I curated a list of free MFA resources, many of which had once helped me build my application.

-To learn more about my credentials in literary editing, teaching, and tutoring, click here:
+To learn more about my credentials in literary editing, teaching, and tutoring, click below:

 *Disclaimer: This is my individually curated resource and service.
 I am not acting on behalf of or as a representative of Cornell University, the Department of Literatures in English, the graduate field of English Language and Literature, or the Creative Writing Program and its affiliated MFA.